 The thesis is a culminating research manuscript which provides a record of a student's achievement in the program.
 The thesis requires research leading to the discovery of new knowledge or original enhancement of existing knowledge in the field of interest.
 The thesis should include thematic, formal and theoretical components.
-The thesis must follow the thesis guidelines put forth by the graduate school.
+The thesis requires a panel of three professors who will guide the student.
+These professors will be selected in consultation with the graduate director.